akshaygupta96/CS-301-University-of-Wisconsin-Madison/README.md

 # UniversityofWisconsin-Madison
-Code and scripts from my undergraduate time at the University of Wisconsin-Madison (2017-2021)
+Code and scripts from my mechanical engineering bachelor's at the University of Wisconsin-Madison (2017-2021).